How to Choose the Right Therapist

 University Counselling Services

-If you’re studying at Oxford University or Oxford Brookes, you’ll have access to in-house counselling.
+If you are studying at Oxford University or Oxford Brookes, you will have access to in-house counselling.
 These services are confidential and free, but often capped at 4 to 6 sessions.
-They're best for short-term support or crisis management, not long-term therapy.
+They are best for short-term support or crisis management, not long-term therapy.

 Private Therapy